 From the get-go, we focus on functional research and requirements gathering, which are essential for success.
 The team will work intimately across all disciplines – with industrial designers, mechanical engineers, and electrical engineers to develop the physical aspects of a device or system; with software developers to create beautiful and functional software for these devices and/or standard interfaces like smartphones, tablets or desktop computers.
 The UX team is also adept at integrating and working with external teams, whether its an software manager in an agile environment or a marketing arm looking to gain insights about their users.

 Designing for critical systems presents unique challenges.
 In healthcare, scientific, and industrial environments, a product can’t get by on looks alone.
-The importance of a refined user experience is immensely magnified.
+The importance of a refined and proven user experience is immensely magnified and contributes to the safety of all stakeholders when in use.